© 1977, 2001 Kae Cheatham

 Well, references are nice, but a decent product is even better.
 Although I had polished it as best I could with my neophyte prose skills, the editor at Westminster Press (the eventual publisher) wrote a nice letter explaining that the language I used was too advanced for a picture book, and the manuscript was too short for a young adult book.
 "If you decide to lengthen the story, please contact us."

 That challenge got me rethinking my story.
 I set to work developing a subplot for the main story.
 I also kept in mind the irksome comments I suffered at craft shows and added details based on fact about how the people of the Northern Rockies had lived in the 18th century before they had horses.
 After three months, I resubmitted the manuscript and was offered a contract.

 Several years later, when Westminster changed publishing direction of their house and back listed the book, I bought up as many copies as I could.
 By word of mouth they sold until, at the end of the century, I was down to five copies.
 By then, with no toddlers or husband, I was living in the West where I knew I belonged, and I published a revised edition of Spotted Flower and the Ponokomita—tweaked a bit and with Internet links; I even wrote a Teacher's Supplement.

-The book is still selling—in print and electronic editions—and I'm currently listed in the Humanities Montana Speakers Bureau for a history program called "Before the Horse: Northern Rockies Lifestyles."
-Since 2004 I've presented this program in many schools and libraries, at state parks and private organizations, and at summer history festivals.
+The book is still selling—in print and electronic editions—and from 2004 - 2019 I was listed in the Humanities Montana Montana Conversations for a history program called "Before the Horse: Northern Rockies Lifestyle."
+I've presented this program in many schools and libraries, at state parks and private organizations, and at summer history festivals.